-it.
-Three things play a role in this decision: the
+What factors play a role in the decision?

 When making this decision, you and your doctor need to consider:

-The condition of the valve and what is causing
+- The condition of the valve and what is causing the stenosis.

 When is mitral valve repair recommended?